Click here to see COVID-19 updates

 General Recommendations for Parishes

-Guidelines for Developing Programming for all Sacramental Preparation, Faith Formation, Youth Ministry, and RCIA for 2020–2021 are now available.
+Guidelines for Developing Programming for all Sacramental Preparation, Faith Formation, Youth Ministry, and RCIA for 2020–2021 are now available in English and in Spanish.
 Please look these over carefully and distribute among your team.
-A Spanish Version of the Guidelines will be released soon.
-Check back for updates or sign up to receive our e-Newsletter.

 A significant number of parishes have already implemented some creative and resourceful pastoral strategies during the COVID-19 crisis.
 If guidance on some basic recommendations is needed, the items offered below could be of help in formulating an action plan: